 If you have any personal use of a dwelling unit (including a vacation home) that you rent, you must divide your expenses between rental use and personal use.
-In general, your rental expenses will be no more than your total expenses multiplied by a fraction; the denominator of which is the total number of days the dwelling unit is used and the numerator of which is the total number of days actually rented at a fair rental price.
-Only your rental expenses may deducted on Schedule E (Form 1040).
-Some of your personal expenses may be deductible on Schedule A (Form 1040) if you itemize your deductions.
+In general, your rental expenses will be no more than your total expenses multiplied by a fraction, the denominator of which is the total number of days the dwelling unit is used and the numerator of which is the total number of days actually rented at a fair rental price.
+Only your rental expenses may be deducted on Schedule E (Form 1040 or 1040-SR).
+Some of your personal expenses may be deductible on Schedule A (Form 1040 or 1040-SR) if you itemize your deductions.

 Dwelling unit.
 A dwelling unit includes a house, apartment, condominium, mobile home, boat, vacation home, or similar property.
 It also includes all structures or other property belonging to the dwelling unit.
 A dwelling unit has basic living accommodations, such as sleeping space, a toilet, and cooking facilities.

 A dwelling unit doesn’t include property (or part of the property) used solely as a hotel, motel, inn, or similar establishment.
 Property is used solely as a hotel, motel, inn, or similar establishment if it is regularly available for occupancy by paying customers and isn’t used by an owner as a home during the year.

 If you use a dwelling unit for both rental and personal purposes, the tax treatment of the rental expenses you figured earlier under Dividing Expenses and rental income depends on whether you are considered to be using the dwelling unit as a home.

 You use a dwelling unit as a home during the tax year if you use it for personal purposes more than the greater of: